Career Explorations

 To kick things off, you will need to install Processing and download the starter code.

-file that resides inside the directory called Main
+that resides inside the directory called Main.

 Task 1: Experiment